 Some of the newer grounds are rather stale and on the edge of town (Stoke and West Ham, for example), but I give the advantage here to England.

 Here there is some similarity, except for MLS sides who play in giant stadiums made for the NFL.
 The biggest club stadium in England is Old Trafford, home of Manchester United, with about 75,000 seats.
-The next five biggest are between 50,000 and 60,000, and after No. 10 it’s all under 40,000.
-In the Premier League they get as small as 20,000 at Swansea City and 11,000 (!) at Bournemouth.
+The next five biggest are between 50,000 and just over 60,000, and after No. 10 it’s all under 40,000.
+In the 2020-21 Premier League they get as small as 20,000 at Burnley.

 The average purpose-built MLS stadium is around 20,000.
 Since I prefer smaller places, I’ll give a slight edge to the States here.